There's No Magic Number for Self-Funding Long-Term Care

 What's your retirement "number"?
 Distilling retirement readiness into a single dollar amount certainly has its appeal.
 Many people anchor on the idea of amassing $1 million, $3 million, or $5 million because it sounds like it should be plenty; they don't crunch the numbers on how much they'll actually need.

 On the one hand, it's laudable that people are thinking about the logistics of paying for long-term care rather than just giving it the periodic anxious thought.
-And it's only natural that more and more people would be strategizing about ways to avoid long-term care insurance.
-Premiums have been increasing--in some cases skyrocketing--on existing policyholders, and more and more insurers have gotten out of the business of selling pure long-term care insurance.
-This article delves into some key statistics related to long-term care.
+And it's only natural that more and more people would be strategizing about ways to avoid long-term-care insurance.
+Premiums have been increasing on existing policyholders, and more and more insurers have gotten out of the business of selling pure long-term-care insurance.

 Refining the Discussion